MessaoudiIshak/ExpenseTracker/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 🙏 Acknowledgments

+- Built with ❤️ using modern web technologies
+- Icons from React Icons
+- Charts powered by Recharts
+- UI inspired by financial apps for intuitive design

 ## 📄 License

 This project is licensed under the ISC License.

 ## 👤 Author